gnoverse/gnops/content/english/articles/showcases/tx-indexer/index.md

 ### Real-Time Subscriptions with GraphQL

 An extensive review of the GraphQL queries that are possible with the tx-indexer is beyond the scope of this article.
-Future documentation delving into this in more detail may eventually be found in the gno.land documentation or tutorials, but as a simple example, consider an event-driven workflow such as updating a dashboard or sending alerts when new blocks appear. the GraphQL subscription feature can make this simple.
+Future documentation delving into this in more detail may eventually be found in the gno.land documentation or tutorials, but as a simple example, consider an event-driven workflow such as updating a dashboard or sending alerts when new blocks appear.
+The GraphQL subscription feature can make this simple.

 ```graphql
 subscription {